-Improving Academic Outcomes and Closing the Skills Gap
+Improving Academic Outcomes; MINIMIZING UNDEREMPLOYMENT and the Skills Gap

-A well-educated population is critical to the vitality of Indianapolis and the continued global competitiveness of the United States.
-Unfortunately, the United States continues to lag behind other Organization for Economic Cooperation and Development (OECD) nations in literacy, numeracy, science, and critical thinking skills.
-In Indianapolis, too many students graduate from high school unprepared for college or careers, and employers struggle to identify a sufficient supply of skilled talent to fill available job openings.
+The Foundation believes that a well-educated population is critical to the vitality of Indianapolis and the continued global competitiveness of the U.S. Unfortunately, the U.S. continues to lag behind other Organization for Economic Cooperation and Development nations in literacy, numeracy, science, and critical thinking skills.
+In Indianapolis and elsewhere across the state, too few students demonstrate proficiency in core academic subjects such as math, science, and reading, and too few students graduate from high school adequately prepared for college or careers.
+This holds especially true for students from low-income families and students of color.
+Additionally, employers report that they continue to struggle to identify a sufficient supply of skilled talent.

-The Foundation has established two goals in our Education focus area:
+To address these challenges, the Foundation has established two goals in this focus area:

-- To improve academic outcomes for Indianapolis students, from Pre-Kindergarten through 12th grade, by supporting the conditions necessary to grow the supply of high-performing schools and programs.
+- Improve academic outcomes for Indianapolis students by supporting the conditions necessary to grow the supply of high-performing schools and programs.

-- To minimize the workforce skills gap in Indianapolis by supporting the delivery of cost-effective post-secondary education and training programs that align with the demands of America’s knowledge-based economy.
+- Minimize underemployment and the workforce skills gap in Indianapolis by supporting the delivery of cost-effective education and training programs.

 We have identified the following strategies to support these goals:

-- Strengthening the systemic conditions most likely to result in a K-12 system that provides a robust set of high-performing school options for Indianapolis students and their families.
-These conditions include effective governance, autonomous schools, transparent accountability for student outcomes, and sufficient resources—particularly facilities and per-pupil funding.
+- Strengthen the systemic conditions most likely to result in education and workforce development systems that provide a robust set of high-performing school and training options for Indianapolis students and adults.

-- Attracting, retaining, and developing great talent, particularly school leaders and teachers.
+- Attract, retain, and develop great talent, particularly school leaders and teachers.

-- Supporting the launch and replication of high-performing, cost-effective, competency-based college and career preparation models aligned with the needs of employers.
+- Support the launch and replication of high-performing, cost-effective, competency-based college and career preparation models aligned with the needs of employers.

-- Communicating what is, and what isn’t, working across stakeholder groups.
+- Communicate what is, and what is not, working across stakeholder groups.